-The desktop Memsource Editor is now available with a real-time in-context preview for Microsoft Word, HTML, and XML file types, including DITA files.
+The desktop Memsource Editor and online Web Editor are now available with a real-time in-context preview for Microsoft Word, HTML, and XML file types, including DITA files.
 The in-context preview allows translators to preview the translation in its native format with real-time changes while translating.
 This eliminates the need to download the original or translated document separately and provides an instant context for the segments currently being translated.

 In-Context Preview – The Basics

 The In-Context Preview is a new feature for all editions and is available for newly created jobs, not for existing jobs already imported into the Cloud.
-It is available starting from the Desktop Editor 6.200.0 version.
+It is available in the Web Editor and the offline Desktop Editor starting from the 6.200.0 version.

 Using the Preview While Translating